itd-consortium/gtfs.org/src/pages/en/testing.md

 ## For GTFS-Static
 <hr>

-* [MobilityData gtfs-validator](https://github.com/MobilityData/gtfs-validator/blob/master/RELEASE.md) - MobilityData gtfs-validator - Verifies feed conformity to the official GTFS specification.
-This tool is still under development.
+* [MobilityData gtfs-validator](https://github.com/MobilityData/gtfs-validator/blob/master/RELEASE.md) Verifies feed conformity to the official GTFS specification.
 At present, the software supports the validation of file structure and is ready for semantic validation.
-More development will follow in the coming months.
+This tool is under active development.
 * [FeedValidator](https://github.com/google/transitfeed/wiki/FeedValidator) - Verifies that the feed conforms to the requirements defined in the GTFS-static reference.
 * [ScheduleViewer](https://github.com/google/transitfeed/wiki/ScheduleViewer) - Visualizes geospatial and stop time feed data.
 This is not representative of how feed data will look in other applications; it is a basic tool for testing.
 Examine routes and schedules to ensure that the data feed correctly represents the system.
 * [Conveyal GTFS validator](https://github.com/conveyal/gtfs-validator) - Based on the OneBusAway GTFS modules.